aaronlelevier/django-ember-example-project/DEV-README.md

 Looking at the emails, both `sitter_email` and `owner_email` where prefixed with `user<number>`.
 Also both were unique across regardless of being an Owner or Sitter, where as the names were not, so I took the `email` as the unique key for Owner or Sitter.

+Each has a Django `User` one-to-one relationship.
+The `email` is stored as the Django `username`, which is the only required field on the Django `User` model.

-I initially wrote group by's, count, average logic for calculating Sitter scores in Pandas, then writing the new table to a CSV and uploading it to a database table, but I thought that this would better be in Django code, so didn't end up using it.
+I initially wrote group by's, count, average logic for calculating Sitter scores in Pandas, with the idea to write it to a CSV and upload to a database table, but I thought that this would better be in Django code, so didn't end up using it.

 Pandas was helpful for data exploration.

 ### Overall Sitter Rank

-These are my rough notes from what was in the `README.md`
+This will be the default page ordering.

-Sitter Scores must be kept up to date
+Sitter Scores must be kept up to date.

 Things that would change it:

 - new stay
 - new rating
-- (optional) change in name
+- change in name (optional)

-### Sitter API List Endpoint
+### Sitter List View and API Endpoint

 Since the main goal was to build a end-to-end List View with sort, order, and filtering logic, I wrote down what data and functionality the List View should have.

 Fields

+- id
 - name
 - photo
 - ratings score

-Order By
+Default ordering

 - Overall Sitter Rank

 Must be able to scale

-- pagination
+- pagination or infinity scroll (I chose pagination)

-Filtering Sitters by `min ratings score`
+Filtering

+- min ratings_score
+- name

+Ordering

+- name
+- ratings_score

+Search

+- name

-- need UI for the User to set a `min ratings score` and filter out all Users below that score
+I will need UI for the User to set a `min ratings score` and filter out all Users below that score

-Other features

-- search by name
-- sort by name
-- sort by ratings score
+Also for `name` search.

+Basic UI for ordering exists with the `ember-light-table` add-on, so just the component logic of what API request to call needs to be written.

 ## Backend